PatchMyPCTeam/PMPHyperVClone/README.md

 - SYSTEM account of source host must be local admin on target host: VMMS service runs as SYSTEM by default and that's used for Export-VM.
     - This could be negated by exporting locally first, then copy to target host
-- Invoking user be in the Hyper-V Administrators group on the source host or execute the script as administrator / elevated
+- The Invoking user must be in the Hyper-V Administrators group on the source host or execute the script as administrator / elevated

 ![img](img/1.png)